 - Any students needing credit for their class will request the sign in sheet from you at the end of the session.
 They must print and sign so that their name is legible.
 The program will be their “proof” of attendance.

-- Technical Equipment Monitor - volunteers will be assigned to one or more meeting rooms during the allotted times listed on the schedule and need to have working knowledge of PC Microsoft Office, specifically PowerPoint.
-(See Schedule for times of each session)
+- April 17: Technical Equipment Monitor - Multiple positions are available during the following time frame; 9:00 a.m to 12:30 p.m. and 2:00 p.m. to 5:30 p.m.)
+Each session is 55 minutes in length and you need to be available during the entire time.
+Volunteers will be assigned to one or more meeting rooms during the allotted times listed on the schedule and need to have working knowledge of PC Microsoft Office, specifically PowerPoint.

 - Monitors will connect the laptop and projector and “power up” the system to prep for the first panel session.
 The folders on the desktop will have the corresponding session number for the presenters PowerPoints.